dtm2451/RNAseqPlotR/README.md

 # RNAseqPlotR

-This repository is being migrated due to a major upgrade: the code is jumping from Rscript to R-package!
-I have renamed the package to DittoSeq and have transferred all content over to the [DittoSeq](https://github.com/dtm2451/DittoSeq) repository.
-This repository only serves historical purposes now, and so will likely be deleted sometime in the near future.
+## This repository has been migrated due to a major upgrade: the code jumped from Rscript to R-package!
+I have renamed the package DittoSeq and have transferred all content over to the [DittoSeq](https://github.com/dtm2451/DittoSeq) repository.
+The RNAseqPlotR repository only serves historical purposes now, and so will likely be deleted sometime in the near future.

+---

 **A set of functions built for analysis and color blind friendly visualization of single cell and bulk RNA-sequencing data**